smckinney1/IndyIndianFoodFinder/README.md

 ## Instructions

-For now, the project must be downloaded and run from your local files.
-I plan to host this on GitHub once finished.
+The project can be run from [GitHub Pages](https://smckinney1.github.io/MapsProject/).

 When running the app, type in a search query in the search box to filter map results.
 The filter uses "starts with" logic and not "contains" logic.